Asia Television

-Despite its relatively small market share, ATV received awards for its programs.
-One of its successes was the local version of the British game show Who Wants to Be a Millionaire? in 2001, providing ATV increased viewership.
-After 2000, ATV faced a gradual decline in production quality and viewership, as well as financial difficulties—a process hastened under the leadership of Wang Zheng.
+Despite its relatively small market share, ATV received awards for its programmes.
+Among its notable successes was its local version of the British game show Who Wants to Be a Millionaire? in 2001, which increased viewership.
+After 2000, ATV faced a gradual decline in production quality and viewership, as well as financial difficulties – a process that accelerated under the leadership of Wang Zheng, a major shareholder.
 ATV's credibility was severely damaged in 2011 after its news department had falsely reported the death of Jiang Zemin.

-On 1 April 2015, Hong Kong's Executive Council announced that ATV's broadcast license would not be renewed.
+On 1 April 2015, Hong Kong's Executive Council announced that ATV's broadcast licence would not be renewed.
 ATV's channels ceased over-the-air transmission on 1 April 2016.
 ATV announced plans to continue business as a digital and satellite broadcaster.
 The company announced its subscription-based internet content streaming operations in December 2017.

 History

-1949–1981: early years
+1949–1981: Early years

 Rediffusion Television (RTV), the predecessor to ATV, began as a wired radio broadcasting service in 1949.
 The original office was located on Arsenal Street and Hennessy Road, Wan Chai, Hong Kong.
 It launched its subscription-based TV service on 29 May 1957.
 In 1959, Rediffusion was moved to the offices that were occupied by Fortis Bank Tower.

 In 1962, Rediffusion broadcast the first-ever fundraising special in the wake of Hong Kong's Typhoon Wanda, which caused 130 deaths.
-The first televised artist course broadcast was in 1966 under the title "Ying Li's Voice."
+The first televised artist training course was broadcast in 1966 under the title Ying Li’s Voice.
+First color broadcast started in 1967.

 In October 1968, new shows were broadcast on Rediffusion, including variety, sports, and other leisure, attracting more viewers.
-The most notable show was "Master Q." It also led the trend in acquiring Japanese anime shows, including Osamu Tezuka's Astro Boy in 1966.
+The most notable show was "Master Q".
+It also led the trend in acquiring Japanese anime shows, including Osamu Tezuka's Astro Boy in 1966.

-Rediffusion was given a free-to-air television broadcasting license in 1973 by the Hong Kong Government, which had switched to using wireless television.
+Rediffusion was given a free-to-air television broadcasting licence in 1973 by the Hong Kong Government, which had switched to using wireless television.
 Rediffusion (later ATV) and TVB (launched on 19 November 1967) formed a duopoly in free-to-air terrestrial TV broadcasting in Hong Kong for more than 40 years.
-A third broadcaster, Commercial Television, entered the market in September 1975, but in the face of intense competition from the two rival broadcasters, it ceased transmissions in August 1978.
+A third broadcaster, Commercial Television, entered the market in September 1975, but in the face of intense competition from the two rival broadcasters, ceased transmissions in August 1978.